 Cyncoed is a busy campus that offers on-site accommodation, excellent sporting facilities and a purpose-built Campus Centre including an on-site shop, coffee bars and refectory.
 We also have a psychology laboratory, drama studio, and plenty of outdoor space.

 Llandaff is a busy and bustling campus.
 With millions of pounds of recent investment, it offers state-of-the art learning facilities for our students.
 At the Llandaff Campus students will be able to learn in our new Moot Court room, simulating elements of a criminal trial alongside Cardiff Met LLB (Hons) Law students.

 Throughout this policing degree, students will take part in policing related scenarios and simulated exercises designed to develop problem solving and decision making skills.
 All of these facilities provide our students with excellent opportunities for immersive learning.

 Assessments are interesting and varied and are closely mapped to the requirements of the College of Policing.
-Assessments are designed to maximise learning and provide realistic opportunities to demonstrate knowledge.
+Assessments are designed to maximise learning and provide realistic opportunities to demonstrate knowledge and understanding.

 Students are given the submission dates for assessments at the start of each module, as well as an assessment overview grid for the whole of the academic year to help them plan and manage their time effectively.
 Students receive individual feedback on their work that identifies strengths and areas for improvement.